src-d/blog/content/post/deduplicating_pga_with_apollo.md

 4803 | 468,180 | 2954  | 3 | 96|  80 % |

-This CC is the first obtained for the second threshold, hence the first plotted with the second method - and as you can see the number of edges relative to the number of vertices has exploded.
-The reason we chose this CC is because it represents another trend we saw appear, namely CCs with many files from a very restrained number of projects.
-In this case, the CC is composed of `Python` files almost exclusively stemming from `WindowsAzure`'s SDK for Python, with 23 files located in 2 other Azure projects (the CLI and the IoT SDK).
+This next CC representss another trend we saw appear, namely CCs with many files from a very restrained number of projects.
+In this case, it is composed of `Python` files almost exclusively stemming from `WindowsAzure`'s SDK for Python, with 23 files located in 2 other Azure projects (the CLI and the IoT SDK).
 To be fair, we went take a look at the main project, and given it's structure we were not surprised there would be al lot of duplication ...

 ### Coding conventions